Nic1493/HungryShark/README.md

 - Gameplay | Have the fish move in a non-linear path
     - currently, the fish move in the direction of its `moveDirection` vector, which is always set to `Vector3.left`.
 I can continuously rotate the vector and make the fish move in a sinusoidal path, giving more flavour to the gameplay
 - Code | Refactor parts of the code to improve flexibility and scalability
     - to be honest, I treated this more like a hack-a-thon than anything.
-Given enough time, I would improve the codebase by de-coupling certain variables and improving its modularity
+Given enough time, I would de-couple some parts of the code to improve its modularity
 - Graphics | Add animations to the Shark and fish actors to improve gameplay feel and responsiveness
     - the Shark should open and close its jaws upon colliding with the fish
     - the Shark should have some sort of visual indicator upon colliding with a pufferfish